kmlv/kmlv.github.io/_pages/about.md

 ---

-Assistant professor of economics at the University of California, Santa Cruz.
+Associate professor of economics at the University of California, Santa Cruz (acting while processing residency).
-My work is in microeconomics, behavioral economics and experimental economics.
+My work is in microeconomics, behavioral economics, and experimental economics.

 ## [Research](research)